meowtochondria/scripts/pam-check-lid.md

 Alternatively, instead of `pam_exec.so` with a script, you can make your own PAM module with the same behavior as a script.

 Few notes on debugging and actually implementing this.
-If you're having issues with `pam_exec`, you can add debugging options like `debug` and `log`, for details check `pam_exec` [documentation](https://man7.org/linux/man-pages/man8/pam_exec.8.html).
+If you're having issues with `pam_exec`, you can add debugging options like `debug` and `log`.
+For details check `pam_exec` [documentation](https://man7.org/linux/man-pages/man8/pam_exec.8.html).

 It is also good to test your changes on a new PAM config, instead of modifying an existing one, since a mistake in a config might lock you from your account.
 For example, you can just copy your `system-auth` as `system-auth-new` and work on `system-auth-new` and then replace it when it's tested.
 And for testing you could use [pamtester](https://pamtester.sourceforge.net/).
 For example:

 ```
 cp /etc/pam.d/system-auth /etc/pam.d/system-auth-new